We continue from Appleseed Orchard.

 Roasted Irish Sausage with Colcannon Potatoes and Onion Gravy – $5.50

 Opinions on this one ran the gamut from “hands thrown up in the air terrible” to “wow this is really good.”
 The dip has more of a gritty fondue texture than you might be expecting to go along with a rich cheesy taste.
 I liked it a lot with the fresh soda bread – firm, but crumbly with a sweet aftertaste and a hearty character.
-One downside is that you need at least three times as much bread for the amount of dip/fondue you get.
-So dip deep from the first bite or grab some spoons.
-I enjoyed it, but you might want to order one and share before committing to 12 plates/bowls and at $4.75, there probably isn’t an overwhelming amount of value here given the meager amount of bread presented.
-The Cheddar Cheese Soup coming up in Canada with the Pretzel Bread is always a crowd favorite.
+The three thick pieces of bread that arrive alongside it are an improvement over the two thin slices that the dish used to be served with, but you’ll still want to dip deep from the first bite or grab some spoons.
+When you pick up the plate, you might also ask for an extra piece or two.
+They should be happy to provide it – probably less so if you randomly show up later with your hands out.

 Warm Chocolate Pudding with Irish Cream Liqueur Custard – $4.25

-I like this one a lot – a relatively simple dessert executed well with the rich, warm, brownie-like cake base topped with the sweet, decadent custard.
+I like this one a lot.
+It’s a relatively simple dessert executed well with the rich, warm, brownie-like cake base topped with the sweet, decadent custard.
 Even if you’re not planning on ordering one, the smell of freshly baked chocolate cake is going to get you in line; budget the four bucks plus change to pick one up because it’s going to be on your list.

 Bunratty Meade Honey Wine – $6